 From the Soul on Call series

-Note: These reflections are fictional and educational in nature.
-They are not medical advice and do not reflect the views of any institution or employer.
+Note: These reflections are fictional and intended for educational and reflective purposes only.
+They are not medical advice, are not based on any specific individual, and do not represent the views of any employer or institution.

 Dr. Solan Call stood at the kitchen counter, coffee in hand.
 The mug was warm, the house still.
 No calls.
 No pager.
 Nothing scheduled.